infiWang/LJRV/README.md

 - [x] JIT Compiler

 LJRV is still considered of beta quality, take it with a grain of salt.
-For production usage, you might want to disable the JIT compiler during compilation by setting `XCFLAGS+= -DLUAJIT_DISABLE_JIT` in Makefile or environment variable.

 ## Bug Report